CodesByPratham/Java/JavaDatabaseConnectivity/README.md

 ```java
 con.close();
 ```

+## Adding JDBC JAR Files
+To ensure JDBC connectivity, you must add the necessary JDBC driver JAR file to your project's classpath.
+Follow the steps below to add the JAR file:

+1. **Locate the JDBC JAR File**:
+   Download the appropriate JDBC driver for your database (e.g., `ojdbc14.jar` for Oracle 10g Express Edition, or `mysql-connector-java.jar` for MySQL).

+2. **Add JAR File to Project**:
+   Place the downloaded JAR file in the **lib** folder of your project:
+   - **Windows**:
+     Place the JAR in the required folders (e.g., `C:\Program Files\Java\jdk-11\lib\ojdbc14.jar`) and (e.g., `Java\lib\ojdbc14.jar`).
+   - **Linux/MacOS**:
+     Place the JAR in your JDK or project’s `lib` folder.

+3. **Configure JAR in IDE**:
+   In your IDE (e.g., Eclipse, IntelliJ IDEA), right-click on your project and select:
+   - **Build Path > Add External JARs**.
+   - Navigate to the location where you added the JAR file and select it.

+4. **Verify Classpath**:
+   Ensure that your IDE includes the JAR file in the project’s classpath.
+You can check the classpath in your IDE’s project settings or by verifying the external libraries section.

 ## PreparedStatement and CallableStatement
 - **PreparedStatement** is used for executing pre-compiled SQL statements with dynamic parameters.
 It offers better performance for repetitive queries.